Free quotients of fundamental groups of smooth quasi-projective varieties: Proof of the main theorem

-The first inequality used that $m_i=1$ for curves with $d_i^2<0$ since multiplicities of components are equal to 1 and positivity of other dropped terms.
-Therefore the inequality (\ref{modified}) is satisfied for $\alpha=2$ and hence the inequality (\ref{finalinequality}) with $\alpha=2$ implies that a pencil of curves in $H^0(V,{\cal O}(D))$ has at most 12 reduced fibers with components having classes only in $\Delta$.
+The first inequality uses that $m_i=1$ for curves with $d_i^2<0$ as was pointed right after the inequality (\ref{secondstep}) and the positivity of other dropped terms.
+Therefore the inequalities (\ref{modified}) and (\ref{finalinequality}) are satisfied for $\alpha=2$.
+The latter implies that a pencil of curves in $H^0(V,{\cal O}(D))$ has at most 11 reduced fibers with components having classes only in $\Delta$.

 \end{proof}